Q2 2025 Report Is Live!

 Revenue

-Even at SpaceX’s scale — with $14.2B in estimated revenue and a workforce of over 10,000 employees — revenue growth is still in the mid-double digits, estimated at an impressive 63% in 2024.
+Even at SpaceX’s scale — with $14.2B in estimated revenue and a workforce of over 14,000 employees — annual revenue growth is still above the mid-double digits, estimated at an impressive 63% in 2024.

 News